 Seems as though what we want and what we need should be straightforward, right?
 After all, we’re big people (not infants) and bring big-people experience and means of expression.

-Thing is, discerning wanting from needing isn’t always so simple (especially if we don’t stop to ask).
+Discerning wanting from needing isn’t always so simple (especially if we don’t pause to ask).

 What about my friends’ little girl?